 Related: A Luxury Loire Valley Cruise

-From the moment we sat down and were each personally greeted by our flight attendant to offers to babysit so we could sleep to knowledge of food and wine, we have found the team on every Qatar business class flight friendly, polished and extremely fast to help when called, even in the middle of the night.
+From the moment we sat down and were each personally greeted by our flight attendant to offers to babysit so we could sleep to the knowledge of food and wine, we have found the team on every Qatar business class flight friendly, polished and extremely fast to help when called, even in the middle of the night.

 Related: What to Pack for Travel With a Baby

-Qatar Business Class With a Baby
+Qatar Airways Business Class With a Baby

 While it is always very daunting boarding a plane with a baby, particularly over the long haul, we were made to feel welcome from the moment we checked in at the Paris counter to the moment we landed in Sydney.
-This was the same on all of our other business class flights with Qatar too.
+This was the same on all of our other business-class flights with Qatar too.

 Without question, I would rate the experience as a five out of five.
 There’s a reason the Qsuite has been called revolutionary.
-It really stands out as the best business class seating option on the market.
+It really stands out as the best business-class seating option on the market.

 As a TV journalist and producer, Skye has worked for household names such as 60 Minutes, Sunrise, TODAY and Nine News.
 She has also written for Women’s Health, Fodor’s Travel and Yahoo7 Travel, among many others.

 Equally comfortable in a 5-star resort or hiking a far-off mountain, Skye loves the unexpected and enriching life experiences that each trip brings and can often be found in a backstreet chatting to locals with her camera in hand.

-Skye is based in Sydney, working to master the balance between motherhood and her insatiable appetite for adventure.
+Skye is based in Sydney, working to master the balance between motherhood and her appetite for adventure.